The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Appendix 3: proofs

+The above-mentioned contradiction originated from our assumption that $v'$ is in the half-plane generated by $L$ in which $p$ is located, and hence this case cannot happen.
 As a result, the only possibility for $v'$ is to be in the other half-plane generated by $L$, a contradiction to the fact that any point in this half-space is outside the cell.
-This contradiction completes the proof of part \eqref{lem:CorrectAlg:itemL}.
+This contradiction shows that the initial assumption that the vertex $v$ is not one of the endpoints $p+T_1$ or $p+T_2$ is false, as required.